European Commission Science Advice and Ethics Groups at ESOF

 - Carbon capture and utilisation for climate change: hype or hope?
 (10:15 – 11:30)

-co-organised with the SAPEA (Scientific Advice for Policy by European Academies) consortium
+co-organised with the SAPEA (Science Advice for Policy by European Academies) consortium

 Carbon is a vital element at the basis of our life on Earth.
 Yet carbon dioxide produced by human activities is one of the main greenhouse gases responsible for climate change.
 Managing CO2 in our atmosphere is one of the greatest social, economical and political challenges of our time.